Website Manager

 The following conditions may occur:

-5. Injured players. players with a previous history on a Division 1 team but injured during the tryout period can be assigned to the team by the head coach.
-This requires the approval of the Director of Coaching, President and Vice President.
+4. Injured players. players with a previous history on a Division 1 team but injured during the tryout period can be assigned to the team with the approval of the Director of Coaching, President and Vice President.

 Make Up Date & Secondary Tryouts